Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Discussion

+TNG50 predicts a small but significant dependence of the 3D shapes of stars and DM halos on the nearest filament density after removing the stellar mass dependence.
+At fixed mass at $z\gtrsim1$, prolate halos are more likely to be found in lower density filaments, and spheroidal halos in higher density filaments.
+In terms of stellar structures, prolates are somewhat more likely to be found in low-density filaments at $z\gtrsim1$, while spheroidal (oblate) halos more strongly prefer high-density (low-density) filaments at later times.
+Outer halo shapes are more sensitive than inner halos to neighboring filaments, as they experience more recent accretion than the inner halo.
+The complex gas physics associated with star formation explains why stellar shapes correlate more weakly with DM halos in the inner halo.

-High-density filaments, on the other hand, are much wider than halos and form complex quadrupolar vortices \citep{Laigle15}, which can disrupt smooth, coherent accretion on to halos and galaxies and help form fewer prolate structures.
+The dynamics of mass accretion from low to high density filaments are critical in understanding the connection between filament density and galaxy/halo shapes.
+Since low-density filaments are thin, they are comparable in width to high-$z$ halos.
+Thus, matter can accrete smoothly along these filaments in a dipole fashion and form elongated structures.
+High-density filaments, on the other hand, are much wider than halos and form complex quadrupolar vortices \citep{Laigle15}.
+These can disrupt smooth, coherent accretion onto halos and help form fewer prolate structures.
 Instead, they can impart additional angular momentum to galaxies and help form disky or spheroidal structures.
-Indeed, we find that spheroidal halos are more likely to reside in higher-density filaments, opposite to prolate halos.
-Inner DM halo shapes are more strongly correlated with filament density at fixed mass than stellar shapes, which is likely due to the complex gas physics associated with stars.
+It is somewhat surprising that the stellar spheroidal and oblate fractions are significantly correlated with filament density only at very late times.
+We postulate that at these times, a higher incidence of galaxy mergers in high-density filamentary environments could be responsible for this trend.
+In these environments, a large fraction of oblate galaxies could merge to form spheroids, thus explaining fewer oblates and more spheroids in high-density filaments at $z\lesssim0.5$.